Ramsey numbers of ordered graphs: Upper Bounds

-Suppose first that there is a subset $W$ of $U(w)$ with $t$ vertices such that each vertex of $W$ has less than $\frac{|U(u_i)|}{t}$ blue neighbors in $U(u_i)$.
+Suppose first that there is a subset $W\subseteq U(w)$ of size $t$ such that each vertex of $W$ has fewer than $|U(u_i)| / t$ blue neighbors in $U(u_i)$.
 In such a case we delete from $U(u_i)$ every vertex that is a blue neighbor of some vertex of $W$.
-Afterwards, there is still at least vertices left in $U(u_i)$ and every such vertex has no blue neighbors in $W$.
-Therefore we have a red copy of $\mathcal{K}_{t,t}$ in $\mathcal{K}_N$.
+Afterwards, there are still at least